Data Augmentation for Bayesian Deep Learning: Experiments

-The dataset is partitioned into training set (70\%) and testing set (30\%).
-And we tried both one-layer and two-layer ReLU networks with 64 hidden units in each layer.
-For SDA model, we choose $\tau_0=\tau_z=1$ and $J=10$.
+where $\x_i= (x_{i1}, x_{i1}, \ldots, x_{ip})$ and only the first 5 covariates are predictive of $y_i$.
+We run the experiments with $n=100, 1\,000$ and $p=10, 50 , 100, 1\,000$ to explore the performance in both low dimensional and high dimensional scenarios.
+We implement both one-layer ($L=1$) and two-layer $(L=2)$ ReLU networks with 64 hidden units in each layer.
+For DA-GR model, we let $\tau_0=0.1, \tau_z=1$.
+The experiments are repeated 50 times with different random seeds.

-We show our comparison results of out-of-sample mean squared error(MSE) in Figure \ref{fig:friedman} and computation time in Figure \ref{fig:comp}.
-In cases where $p\leq 100$, SDA converges much faster than DL, its out-of-sample MSEs are smaller than DL starting from the first epoch and fewer epochs are needed to achieve convergence.
-We can see in those cases, SDA seems to converge in 5 epochs and fluctuating around the converged values due to the random noise in the sampling process.
-In addition, while adding one layer improves the performance of DL, the extra layer doesn't necessarily make a significant difference in prediction for SDA.
-When $p=1000$, SDA seems to diverge over epochs.
-Under such situations, the choices of noise level need to be carefully calibrated and more layers could worsen the situation.

-The computation costs of SDA, without doubt, would be higher as shown in Figure \ref{fig:comp}, since we introduce extra sampling steps and the $J$-copies scheme in the process.
-It could be improved if implemented in a more efficient way (our implementation is just for illustration purpose), the computation time of SDA should be of a constant scale of DL.